U.S. survives early stumble, gathers itself for 2-1 win over Costa Rica in Cup qualifying

-An own goal midway through the second half by Costa Rica’s backup goalkeeper was the difference in a chaotic match before 20,165 at Lower.com Field.
+“We needed the points and we can’t lose again,” said defender Sergiño Dest, who scored the tying goal and helped create the winner.
+“We needed it really bad.”

+The go-ahead goal, scored in the 66th minute against Costa Rica’s substitute goalkeeper, was ruled an own goal, although Tim Weah, a last-minute starter after Paul Arriola injured his right groin before kickoff, made it happen.

-Keysher Fuller, Costa Rica’s early goal scorer, had the ball deflect off him to Sergiño Dest, the U.S. first-half goal scorer.
-He led Tim Weah into the box for a tight-angled shot that Leonel Moreira appeared to have covered at the near post.
+Keysher Fuller, Costa Rica’s early goal scorer, had the ball deflect off him to Dest, who led Weah into the box for a tight-angled shot that Leonel Moreira appeared to have covered at the near post.

 The keeper failed to get his hands on the ball.
 It struck him in the rib cage, caromed off the post and spun into the far side of the net.

-Weah was initially credited before the own-goal ruling was given.
+“We’ve got to get that changed.
+I think it’s Tim’s goal,” Berhalter said, smiling.
+“We’ll talk to FIFA about that or whoever we have to talk to to get that reversed.”

-The result helped ease the sting of a 1-0 defeat in Panama on Sunday and, with the result of three other qualifiers pending, lifted the United States (3-1-2) into first place in Concacaf’s eight-team competition.
+With or without credit to Weah, the goal helped ease the sting of the 1-0 defeat in Panama and, with one other game pending, left the United States (3-1-2) in no worse than second place in Concacaf’s eight-team competition.
 Three will advance to the 2022 tournament in Qatar and a fourth will advance to a playoff.

 After winning two of three matches in this week-long window, the Americans will resume the 14-game schedule Nov.
 12 against Mexico in Cincinnati, then visit Jamaica four days later.